Tomáš Řepka: International career

 After making his international debut for Czechoslovakia in June 1993 against the Faroe Islands, Řepka played 45 times for the Czech Republic between 1994 and 2001.
 He missed UEFA Euro 1996 due to a two-match suspension for a red card.
 However, he played for his country at Euro 2000, where the Czech Republic was eliminated in the group stage.

 Disciplinary problems

-Řepka is notorious for his lack of self-control, aggression and disciplinary problems.
-During his professional career, he received twenty red cards (see table below).
+During his professional career, Řepka received twenty red cards (see table below).
 One scandal included attacking game officials and a TV cameraman in September 2007.